EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 The scope of the OHS Codex is to provide a framework to embrace different tools and methods that can enhance OHS data generation, analyses and interpretation.
-Currently, it is structured according to four core principles that were jointly defined by EJP-ORION project members as critical for achieving this objective.
+Currently, it is structured according to five core principles that were jointly defined by the OHS Codex curation board as critical for achieving this objective.
 The OHS Codex framework has the potential to be expanded by more principles in the future in case the scope / objective is broadened.
 In this case the OHS Codex could become